Birds of Florida

 The lesser yellow-legs, foraging in freshwater shallows.

-A medium-sized shorebird, the Lesser yellow-legs has its namesake long yellow legs with a thin pointed bil bill just longer than its head, white underside, pale gray above with white markings.
+A medium-sized shorebird, the Lesser yellow-legs has its namesake long yellow legs with a thin pointed bill just longer than its head, white underside, pale gray above with white markings.
 Breeding adult is speckled above white eye ring.

 Habitat - Common in Florida during winter.
 Marshes, mudflats, tidal flats.
 During migration, coastal estuaries, salt and fresh marshes, edges of freshwater lakes and ponds.